Zoltan-X/Genetics-IT/Note.md

 will workout right.

 This means that conditional branchings and
-therefore comparings are obsolete.
+therefore comparing is obsolete.

-#### Usefull concepts for genetic codings
+#### Useful concepts for genetic codings

 As mentioned before,
 there are only four permutations
 with RNA Constructs from DNA Sequences.
-A useabillity consideration therefore,
+A useability consideration therefore,
 is to say all four permutations
 are doing something different.

-The Aspect of "L|R - spinings"
+The Aspect of "L|R - spinnings"
 is driven by a technical information handling,
 but as the nature of Life is not working like processor,
 we should reconsider this case and